 The names of knowledgeblocks should be selected so as to end with the three letters -kb - if this does not happen then the last three letters of the name will be removed anyway.
 Introduction of a knowledgeblock called for example colors-kb will result in the creation of a subdirectory called Colors for the agent in question, and the creation of a catalog file called colors-kb in that directory.
-It will also lead to the creation of a sub-subdirectory Colors/cl which is used for command files expressed in CommonLisp.
+It will also lead to the creation of a sub-subdirectory Colors/cl which is used for command files expressed in CommonLisp, using the dual file approach that was described in Section 1.3.

 The role of the catalog file is to contain information about which additional entityfiles are created in the knowledgeblock in question, and also to provide a place for attached procedures that are to be invoked each time the knowledgeblock is loaded.
-The locations of the entityfiles in the knowledgeblock are usually in the directory that was created for that knowledgeblock, i.e. Colors/ in the example, but there are a number of cases where one wishes to locate them elsewhere.
+The locations of the entityfiles in the knowledgeblock, i.e. Colors/ in the directory that was created for that knowledgeblock, i.e. Colors/ in the example, but there are a number of cases where one wishes to locate them elsewhere.
 Please take a look at the contents of such a catalog file and you will see how it is organized.
 (You will see that there is a certain redundancy in the attributes in a catalog file, but this is for legacy reasons in the system).